 This is a completely new translation that follows in the footsteps of its parent, the New International Version.
 It contains minor revisions and changes that all seem to be improvements, with the exceptions I’ve noted below.

 inclusive-languageversions go too far, changing gender-specific Greek words into generic or plural English words, which changes the meanings of passages such as Hebrews 2.
 This translation is not an exception.
 (See Slavery and Sonship for more in-depth information on how inclusive language can go awry.)

-The text of the TNIV is eminently readable, just like its parent translation.
+- The text of the TNIV is eminently readable, just like its parent translation.
 In essence, this is an inclusive-language version of the New International Version.
 It has the same advantages.

-Which Bible will I find in the pew rack?
+Which Bible Will I Find in the Pew Rack?

 It is interesting to see how the various translations are distributed among Christian bodies.
 There are exceptions, but the following are general tendencies in the United States.

-Roman Catholic churches use the New American Bible in worship and in instruction.
+- Roman Catholic churches use the New American Bible in worship and in instruction.

-Protestant congregations that belong to the big-name historic denominations, or whose pastors have attended big-name mainstream seminaries, generally tend to use the New Revised Standard Version.
+- Protestant congregations that belong to the big-name historic denominations, or whose pastors have attended big-name mainstream seminaries, generally tend to use the New Revised Standard Version.

-Protestant churches that belong to smaller denominations, or that have more conservative theological, social, or political views, generally tend to use the New International Version.
+- Protestant churches that belong to smaller denominations, or that have more conservative theological, social, or political views, generally tend to use the New International Version.

 Those are the big three.
 Some others are as follows:

-The New King James Version is popular in Methodist, Wesleyan, and Orthodox churches.
+- The New King James Version is popular in Methodist, Wesleyan, and Orthodox churches.

-The New American Standard Bible is popular in independent churches that are heavily into Bible study during worship.
+- The New American Standard Bible is popular in independent churches that are heavily into Bible study during worship.

-Today’s English Version occasionally appears in the pew racks of churches, often those with moderate to liberal theological, social, or political views.
+- Today’s English Version occasionally appears in the pew racks of churches, often those with moderate to liberal theological, social, or political views.

-The Authorised Version (the King James Version in the United States) is still the preferred Bible in some congregations.
+- The Authorised Version (the King James Version in the United States) is still the preferred Bible in some congregations.
 Generally they are independent or they belong to loosely organized denominations.

 There are organizations that set the official standards for such things as weights and measures, electrical equipment, and other such things.
-For example, electrical devices in the United States have to meet the standards of the National Electrical Manufacturers Association and must be approved by Underwriters Laboratories.
+For example, electrical devices in the United States must meet the standards of the National Electrical Manufacturers Association and must be approved by Underwriters Laboratories.
 However, there is no organization that issues standards or tests the accuracy of Bible translations.
 So that brings up the question of what the word

-The inclusion of the word “standard” in the names of the New American Standard Bible, and the Holman Christian Standard Version only means that the translators would like churches to adopt it as their standard, or it indicates that they see themselves as a better alternative to the (New) Revised Standard Version.
+standard in the names of the New American Standard Bible, and the Holman Christian Standard Version only means that the translators would like churches to adopt it as their standard, or it indicates that they see themselves as a better alternative to the (New) Revised Standard Version.

-The word “standard” in the name of a Bible translation does not mean that the translation passed the scrutiny of some sort of Underwriters Laboratories for Bible translations, or that they are better or worse than translations without the word
+standard in the name of a Bible translation does not mean that the translation passed the scrutiny of some sort of Underwriters Laboratories for Bible translations, or that they are better or worse than translations without the word

-There is a “Standard Bible Society,” which is not a standards body that certifies translations.
+Standard Bible Society, but it is not a standards body that certifies translations.
 Rather, it is an organization that distributes and promotes the English Standard Version.

 Occasionally I consult the New International Version, and I use the Orthodox Study Bible in sermon preparation.
 I use the New Revised Standard Version during worship and for Bible studies, but I supplement it with other sources when I’m studying, because it obscures a lot of distinctions in the text.
 I like to read the Old Testament narratives and the proverbs in the Good News Bible, but I don’t like its version of the Psalms or the Gospels.
 I own all of these translations and many more, and I use and recommend all of them, each for a different purpose.
 The only exception is the Living Bible, which I only use as an example of a Bible not to own.